agritheory/test_utils/actions/generate_changelog/README.md

 1. The action automatically detects relevant events:
    - When a PR is opened or reopened
    - When new commits are pushed to the PR
+   - When someone comments /regenerate-changelog on a PR
 2. When triggered, the action:
    - Checks if a changelog comment already exists
-   - If one exists, takes no action (preserving any manual edits)
+   - If one exists and the trigger is not a regeneration command, takes no action (preserving any manual edits)
+   - If one exists and the trigger is a regeneration command, deletes the existing comment and generates a new one
    - If none exists, analyzes PR title, description, commits, and files
    - Generates a comprehensive changelog with Claude AI
    - Posts the changelog as a PR comment